Preferred Drug List

 - There are other drugs that should be tried first.

-CareSource will review and give a decision within 24 business hours of the original receipt of a pharmacy prior authorization request.
+CareSource will review and make a decision within 24 hours of the original receipt of a pharmacy prior authorization request unless additional information is required from your doctor.

-Prior authorization requests for a drug may not get approved.
-If not approved, we will send you information on how you can appeal our decision and your right to a state hearing.
+Prior authorization requests for a drug may be denied.
+If the request is denied, we will send you information explaining our decision, and what your options are.

 How to Request a Medicine Not on the PDL